Why Christianity?

 by Rolaant McKenzie

-Why do I believe that God exists and Christianity to be the only true religion?
+Why do I believe that God exists and that Christianity is the only true religion?
 Why do I not accept the popular idea that one religion or philosophical worldview is just as good as another?
 These are important questions that deserve rational answers.
 The following is my attempt to provide them.

 The atheistic worldview is irrational and cannot provide an adequate basis for intelligible experience.
 An atheistic world is ultimately random, disorderly, transitory, and volatile.
 It is therefore incapable of providing the necessary preconditions to account for the laws of science and the universal laws of logic.
 In short, it cannot account for the meaningful realities people encounter in life.